 Heng Huat Resources Group Berhad ("Heng Huat" or the "Company") was incorporated in Malaysia under the Companies Act, 1965 on 25 November 2011 as a private limited company under the name of Heng Huat Resources Group Sdn Bhd.
-We were subsequently converted into a public limited company and assumed our present name on 18 June 2012 to facilitate our listing on the ACE Market of Bursa Malaysia Securities Berhad.
+We were subsequently converted into a public limited company and assumed our present name on 18 June 2012.
+We were listed on the ACE Market of Bursa Malaysia Securities Berhad on 25 July 2014.

-Heng Huat and its subsidiaries ("Group") are principally involved in the manufacturing and trading of biomass material, and value-added products focusing on oil palm empty fruit bunch ("EFB") fibre, coconut fibre and value-added products.
+Heng Huat and its subsidiaries ("the Group") are principally involved in the manufacturing and trading of biomass material and value-added products, focusing on oil palm empty fruit bunch ("EFB") fibre, coconut fibre and value-added products.
 We are also a manufacturer and distributor of our own brands of mattresses and bedding accessories.